UMBC-CMSC-491-691-F18-Knowledge-Graphs/hw2_starter/cdcatalog/README.md

+# CD Catalog XML example

-A simple example of data about CDs.
+A simple example of using XML for reporesenta data about a CD clooection consisting of a

-First look at cdcatalogNoXSL.xml in your browser.
-This is the version with the style sheet declaration commented out.

-Then look at cdcatalog.xml, which has the style sheet declaration uncommented.

-The .xsl file is the style sheet, of course.
+* cdcatalog.xml -- an example of some data for a CD collection

+* cdcatalog.xsd -- an Xml schema file that describes the structure a cdcatalog.xml file should follow

+* cdcatalog.xsl -- a style sheet that will produce HTML from the xml data